benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 Note the `strdup` at the end, to allocate space for and copy the key.
 We also increment `_length` to record that we've inserted a new item (this allows the `ht_length` implementation to trivially return `ht->_length`).

 What about the `_ht_expand` helper function?
 It does a bit of a trick: it uses `ht_create` to create a new hash table with twice the capacity, so that we can insert all the table's items into the new table.
-However, the trick is we then use the new table `_entries` array for the existing table, but throw away the new table struct itself.
+However, the trick is we then use the new table's `_entries` array for the existing table, but throw away the new table struct itself.
 This is slightly inefficient, but allows us to reuse `ht_set` to insert the keys (the second call to `ht_set` will never call `_ht_expand`, because we've just doubled the capacity).
 Here is the code:

 ```c
 // Expand hash table to twice its current size.
 Return true on success,